 To help me accomplish this, I asked friends their thoughts on the subject of body image.
 One of my friends, journalist Rayne Wolfe, said:

 “I’ve spent many years beating myself up over my weight.
 The funny thing is when I look back at photos of 20, 10, or even 5 years back; I think I look cute.
 I look fine.
 I look like me regardless of what the scale says.

 I know this, yet when the camera comes out, I’m beating myself up in my head behind my smile.
 WHY?
 Why this constant haranguing of myself?
 Good luck writing a column on that.”

-Before I went too far in my body image whodunit thoughts, I wanted to check in with her to make sure that I was on the right track.
-Here is my message to her:
+Before I went too far in my body image whodunit thoughts, I wanted to check in with her to ensure I was on the right track.

 “Do you often compare yourself to others?
 To your friends… To celebrities?
 I think it’s something in our society that pushes us to seek to be younger than we are.
 So we are never happy with now.
 It’s only in retrospect that we can see we squandered the blessing of living in the moment.”

 “You’re on base.
 It’s why I stopped subscribing to Vogue Magazine, and now I get More Magazine, which is more empowering.
 I totally get it logically, but I struggle with it every day.
 Sometimes when I’m super hard on myself, I pretend that I’m a famous actress (Charlize Theron!) and that all the extra weight is for a role.